joejeye/blank_encrypt/README.md

 ```

 ## Peform Encryption
-Replace the `unencrypted.txt` and `encrypted.txt` with you file names in the following commands in this section.
+Replace the `unencrypted.txt` and `encrypted.txt` with your file names in the following commands in this section.

 ### On Ubuntu 22.04
 ```shell